EdenKupe/anarchysf/pages/p/Parts_TheClonusHorror.md

 ---

 At a secret facility where clones of politicians are being farmed for their  organs, a clone discovers the truth of his situation.

- Described by <a href="biblio.htm#Osborne">Osborne</a> as "the only libertarian  horror movie of which I am aware."
+ Described by Osborne (see bibliography) as "the only libertarian  horror movie of which I am aware."